Position Opening – Youth Program Instructor-In-Training

-We are looking for Intern Instructors to work in our programs for 7-15 year olds.
+We are looking for Interns/Instructors-in-Training to work in our summer programs for 7-17 year olds.

 About the position: